webzakimbo/bcome-read-the-docs/docs/source/notable/interactive-kubectl.rst

 Interactive Kubectl
 *******************

-From any Kubernetes Cluster-level or Namespace-level Bcome node, you may access a contextualized Kubectl shell - whilst your Bcome installation may include multiple disparate Kubernetes clusters, any Kubectl shell accessible within it will be scoped to a particular Kubernetes cluster or Namespace within a cluster.
+From any Kubernetes Cluster-level or Namespace-level Bcome node, you may access a contextualized (i.e. scoped) Kubectl shell

 Bcome will -